espenurheim/FormerMSc/README.md

 cd FormerMSc
 ```

-Then run the following steps.
+Then do the following steps.
 Steps 1-3 are required for running any code, and Step 4 is the GUI - if the user is looking to play our implementation.

 ### 1. Create and activate a matching virtual environment